MEET Our Team

 Candice is the author of Mastering The Trauma Wound ©2016.
 She has been published in the Salt Lake Tribune, CAMFT (California Association of Marriage and Family Therapist) Magazine, Talkspace.com, and Dose.com, writing about various topics including: The Truth about Sex Addiction, Pornography Addiction, Depression in Men and Women, Coping with Grief, and Dealing with Anxiety.
-She has been a relationship expert for Fox 13's The Place and KUTV's Fresh Living where she shared her expertise on various issues related to intimacy, sex, and healthy relationships.
+She has been a relationship expert for Fox 13's The Place and KUTV 2 news and Fresh Living where she has shared her expertise on various issues related to intimacy, sex, and healthy relationships.
 Candice has also contributed on www.addictionwise.com, an on-line support for families of loved ones with drug/alcohol addiction.

 Candice currently serves on the DOPL Substance Use Disorder Board.
 She is a faculty member at the International Institute of Trauma and Addictions Professionals and a proud member of the Association for the Treatment of Sexual Abuser's (ATSA) Global Prevention Committee.
 In the past she has served on the Utah Mental Health Counselor Association's (UMHCA) Board and The Society for the Advancement of Sexual Health's (SASH) Conference Committee.
 In 2018, She and Meg Martinez-Dettamanti co-authored a chapter in Sexual Abuse and Prevention published by Palgrave-McMillan.

 Candice is a strong voice in the sexual/relationship/trauma recovery global community.
 She believes that everyone deserves to heal and passionately strives to help those interested in doing so achieve lasting wellness via her specialized programs.